liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 both is false.
 Since the TCK runs with HTTP URLs, it is not possible to test ExternalContext.isSecure() for HTTPS at this time.

+[<a name="6.160"></a>6.160] TODO: getApplicationContextPath() (bridge-tck-main-portlet)

+- Register a `javax.faces.event.SystemEventListener` that listens for events associated with `javax.faces.application.Application`.
+When the event is received, call `FacesContext.getCurrentInstance()` in order to acquire the "startup" `FacesContext` instance provided by the Faces runtime.
+Then call `FacesContext.getExternalContext()` in order to get the "startup" `ExternalContext` provided by the Faces runtime.
+Remember the return value of `ExternalContext.getApplicationContextPath()`.
+During a render, assert that the remembered application context path is equal to the value of `ExternalContext.getApplicationContextPath()`.

 ## <a name="7"></a>Chapter 7 Tests

 ## <a name="8"></a>Chapter 8 Tests